-Minimally Invasive Surgery versus Open Heart Surgery - Pros & Cons
+Minimally Invasive Surgery versus Open Heart Surgery-Pros and Cons

 While undergoing a medical treatment or a surgical procedure, we always need as much information as possible in order to decide and more importantly know what is going to happen to our body and indeed to us.
 There are several doubts about open heart and minimally invasive procedures.
 How are they performed?
 Which are their advantages and disadvantages?